fbetteo/fastapi-concurrency/readme.md

 `artillery quick --count 8 --num 2 http://localhost:8000/run_in_threadpool_memory`

 ## Usage

-For a quick snpashot of results, without running anything,  you can just go to `app/main.py` and inside each function the comments will tell you the result and behaviour of each function.
-If you want to test yourself, read below.

 ### Blocking or not.
 What I did was to build and run the Docker image explained above.